 Who performs aromatherapy: Aromatherapy may be performed on you by an aromatherapy specialist or you may perform the treatment yourself using aromatherapy products readily available and packaged for regular home use.
-The latter may be done if you have no serious illnesses that need to be assessed by an aromatherapy expert yet instead wish to relish in the scents of essential oils on a more regular basis in the comforts of your home and for the purpose of sheer relaxation after a long day.
+The latter may be done if you have no serious illnesses that need to be assessed by an aromatherapy expert yet instead wish to relish in the scents of candles or essential oils on a more regular basis in the comforts of your home and for the purpose of sheer relaxation after a long day.
 You may also choose to have constant home aromatherapy sessions for preventive purposes, a way for you to fight off potential health dangers and sustain your already good state of general health.

 The Different Aromatherapy Modes of Application